anabaei/javalearn/JavaSpring.md

 ```
 * Then check `/api/greetings`
 </details>
+* In oreder to have REST webservice action, we create a helper methods  then in future it would be replaced by repositories, the complete version is at [this](https://github.com/anabaei/DialecticalMap.v1/tree/RESfull1) link and REST branch

  <details>
 	<summary> Get Show  </summary>

+* Now you create an endpoint that returns the only object that mathes with supply key identifier
 * In order to define a show for an item we can define it as
+* Below is the webserivce
 ```java

 @RequestMapping(
     		value = "/api/greetings/{id}",
     		method = RequestMethod.GET,